joeappleton18/cda400/sessions/week10/task.md

 - You can find the mock up  [here](assets/task_image.png)
 - You can find the main image [here](assets/main_picture.jpg)

 **Note, this is as much as a review of HTML as it is a SEO task.
-You'll need to use most of what you've learnt so far**
+You'll need to use most of what you've learnt so far.**

 ![](assets/task_image.png)